gilzoide/molde/README.md

 local molde = require 'molde'

--- molde.load and molde.loadfile return a function that receives a table -- with the values to substitute, and the optional environment hello_template = molde.load([[Hello {{ name or "world" }}]])
+-- molde.load and molde.loadfile return a function that receives a table -- with the values to substitute, and the optional environment (default: _G) hello_template = molde.load([[Hello {{ name or "world" }}]])
 print(hello_template()) -- "Hello world"
 print(hello_template{name = "gilzoide"}) -- "Hello gilzoide"